 The opportunity to park on campus is a privilege which can be revoked or suspended by an administrator.

-Only students who are juniors or seniors and maintain a cumulative GPA of 2.5 or greater are eligible to apply for a parking permit to park on the campus of PHS.
+Only students who are juniors or seniors and maintain a cumulative GPA of 2.5 (2.0 GPA if space permits) or greater are eligible to apply for a parking permit to park on the campus of PHS.
 Students without parking permits are not permitted to bring cars to campus at anytime during the school day.
 Violations will result in towing, booting ($25 fine), and discipline action.

 Freshmen and sophomores operating a motor vehicle on the PHS grounds during school hours will be subject to disciplinary action as well as towing or booting ($25.00 fine) at the owner’s expense.

-Parking permit applications are available at the Front Desk or they can be downloaded from the school website.
-There is a $25.00 fee.
+Parking permit applications can be downloaded from the school website.
+There is a $25.00 fee application fee.

 Space assignments are first come, first served by grade, but with early registration for those with higher GPA’s.